Stronk-Tech/.github/profile/README.md

 # 🪵 Stronk Overview

-I am Marco, video streaming engineer, aspiring musician and owner of Stronk Tech: a software company with a dedication to release unlicensed, open-source software.
+We are Stronk Tech: a software company with a dedication to release unlicensed, open-source software.
 On this page you can view all of our open-source contributions.

 We have the intention to provide anyone open access to a complete media pipeline, from the backend media server to the frontend components required to consume content.